MJKWoolnough/ics/README.md

 }
 ```

-PropOrganizer defines the organizer for a calendar component
+PropOrganizer defines the organizer for a calendar component.

 #### type PropPercentComplete